jordan95v/jordan95v/README.md

 ## Projects

-🔎 Feel free to look at my projects, there is a mix of school and personnal project (most likely, python projects are personnal because we don't study this language at school).
+🔎 Feel free to look at my projects, there is a mix of school and personnal project.

 ## Contact